-Capital stock is made up of shareholder contributions.
-It is represented by outstanding shares at nominal value and is made up of series "A" and "C" shares.
+Capital stock is made up of shareholder contributions share-based payments; net of shares repurchased in market.
+It is represented by outstanding shares at nominal value and is made up of Series "A" and "C" shares.

-b.
-Other equity instruments
+(ii) Other equity instruments

-The other equity instruments are related to a capital stock generated by a cashless exercise of warrants, which allows to the holders, obtains 1 (one) Series A share for each 31 (thirty-one) Warrants owned (Note 13.1).
+The other equity instruments are related to a capital stock generated by a cashless exercise of warrants, which allowed to the holders, obtains 1 Series A share for each 31 Warrants owned (Note 11.1 and 13.1).